Axionic and nonaxionic electrodynamics in plane and circular geometry: Curvature-induced enhancement of the produced electric field at a dielectric boundary

 where $E_0 = \theta_0B_e$, as before.
 The coefficients $a_{ \rm ext}$ and $a_{\rm int}$ can then be found, and we can express the result as

 in agreement with Eq.~(\ref{check}) obtained for plane geometry.

 We now move on to the central point in this analysis, which is to observe the behavior of the inward-emitted electric field $E_z$ near the center of the cylinder.
-As the magnitude of $H_0^{(2)}(\rho)$ increases logarithmically as $\rho \rightarrow 0$, there will necessarily be an enhancement of the field in this region.
-Now, one might argue that the accumulation of electric fields near $r=0$ would lead to an unstable situation.
+As the magnitude of $H_0^{(2)}(\rho)$ increases logarithmically as $\rho \rightarrow 0$, there will necessarily be an enhancement of the field in this region. { (Note that this enhancement is a pure focusing effect caused by the boundary $r=R$, and is not related to a divergence of the source.)} One might argue that the accumulation of electric fields near $r=0$ would lead to an unstable situation.
 We may avoid this, at least conceptually, by assuming there to be a perfect cylindrical absorber of small radius $r=\delta$ centered at the $z$ axis, thus allowing for stable conditions.

 Letting the inward-generated field at $r=R$ be represented by $H_0^{(2)}(\omega R)$, we may for small values of the argument $\rho$ make use of the approximation

 with $\gamma = 1.78107$.
 We need only consider the magnitudes of the field expressions.
 Thus the magnitudes of the fields measured at the minimum radius $ \delta$ and at the cylinder radius $R$ are related by